gingerbeardman/WorldFlags/README.md

 # GeoIPFlags

-Adds a column in Dashboard/Users that has the GeoIP country flag of the last IP Address of the user.
+Adds a column in Dashboard/Users with the GeoIP country flag for the Last IP Address of each user.

 Modification of the existing plugin to fix several issues: